10 Jaw-Dropping Temples in Bali That You Can’t Miss

 Pura Taman Ayun

-When you first arrive at Pura Taman Ayun, you may assume that the temple is floating on the water.
+When you first arrive at Pura Taman Ayun, you may assume the temple is floating on the water.
 In reality, it’s surrounded by a carefully carved moat with clean edges and straight lines.

-The temple was built sometime in the 1600s as public place of worship and remains one of the most well-kept temples in Bali.
+The temple was built sometime in the 1600s as a public place of worship and remains one of the most well-kept temples in Bali.

 pura-taman-ayun-temple